zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-elastic-scale-use-entity-framework-applications-visual-studio.md

         // Only static methods are allowed in calls into base class c'tors private static string SetInitializerForConnection(string connnectionString)
         {
-            // We want existence checks so that the schema can get deployed Database.SetInitializer<ElasticScaleContext<T>>(
+            // You want existence checks so that the schema can get deployed Database.SetInitializer<ElasticScaleContext<T>>(
         new CreateDatabaseIfNotExists<ElasticScaleContext<T>>());